azimuth-cloud/azimuth-config/docs/configuration/17-kubernetes-only.md

 #### OIDC setup

-OIDC has now been setup on Azimuth, but it needs to be linked with the external provider before it can work.
+OIDC authentication can be used for user accounts on Azimuth, but it requires some setup.

 - Go to the admin Keycloak console at `http://identity.apps.<your_ip>.sslip.io/admin/master/console/`
 - Login with the username "admin" and the password in `.../existing_k8s/inventory/group_vars/all/secrets.yml`
 - Switch to the realm `azimuth-users`

-- Navigate to `Identity Providers` in the sidebar
+- Navigate to `Identity Providers` in the sidebar.

-- Setup your Identity Provider of choice (example instructions for some tested providers below)
+- Setup your Identity Provider of choice (example instructions for a tested provider below).

 ##### GitHub

-- Select GitHub from the list of options
+- Select GitHub from the list of options.
 - On another page, go to your GitHub account and open `settings -> developer settings -> OAuth apps`
-- Create a new OAuth app
+- Create a new OAuth app.
 - Set the homepage URL to `http://identity.apps.<your-azimuth-ip>.sslip.io`
 - Set the callback URL to `http://identity.apps.<your-azimuth-ip>.sslip.io/realms/azimuth-users/broker/github/endpoint`
-- Create the app
+- Create the app.
-- Copy the `Client ID` field over to the setup page on Keycloak
+- Copy the `Client ID` field over to the setup page on Keycloak.
-- Generate a new client secret on GitHub, and copy it over
+- Generate a new client secret on GitHub, and copy it over.
-- Generate the new Identity provider on Keycloak
+- Generate the new Identity provider on Keycloak.

-- Once an OIDC provider has been setup, users can go to user login page at `http://identity.apps.<your-azimuth-ip>.sslip.io/` and select it as a login option
+- Once an OIDC provider has been setup, users can go to user login page at `http://identity.apps.<your-azimuth-ip>.sslip.io/` and select it as a login option.

 ### Notes

-- This setup may work in HA mode but has not been tested
+- This setup may work in HA mode but has not been tested.

-- This setup will not work with other Kubernetes distros as the kubeconfig path will be wrong, but could be adapted.

 - [sslip.io](https://sslip.io) is used to provide DNS.
 This avoids the need for a DNS entry to be provisioned in advance.
 - TLS is disabled for [ingress](https://azimuth-config.readthedocs.io/en/stable/configuration/06-ingress/), allowing the Azimuth to work even when the deployment is not reachable from the internet (_outbound_ internet connectivity is still required).

-- The deployment secrets are **not secret**, as they are stored in plain text in the `azimuth-config` repository on GitHub.